St. George, WV Demographics

 A map of St. George's Population by Race

-Of the 439 places in West Virginia, St. George is the 426th most populous.
+St. George is ranked the 364th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. George was ranked the 426th most populous place in the 2020 Census.

 St. George's White Population